hfarooqui/knowledge_base/docs/aws_services.md

 It then senses that this image has been uploaded and then based on the inputs that they give you would try to you know takes over that image and outputted that's a good example of lamda we will use Lamda

 - **Lightsail**
- - Amazon's VPService or virtual private service service this is basically designed for people who just don't really want to understand anything about AWOS and the underlying infrastructure.They don't want to know about the PCs or security groups or anything like that.
-So essentially this just provision you with the server it'll give you a fixed IP address that you can log into the server from and will give you either ODP access for Windows or S-sh access for Linux.
+ - Amazon's  Virtual private service service this is basically designed for people who just don't really want to understand anything about the underlying infrastructure.
+They don't want to know about the PCs or security groups or anything like that.
+So essentially this just provision you with the server it'll give you a fixed IP address that you can log into the server from and will give you either ODP (Windows) or SSH access (Linux).
 And then it comes with the really cool management console you can go in and manage that server using management console.
  - Watered down version of EC2

 - **Batch**